hansonrb/wt_javascript_test/README.md

 - no tests for javascript, do controller tests in rails app

 Will be a plus if you:
-- **All implementation should be done with specific development approaches for organization data flow, code formatting, writing styles, components, containers, reducers, sagas.
-It's SUPER important for us to be sure that candidate can follow existing coding culture. **
+- All **implementation should be done with specific development approaches for organization data flow, code formatting, writing styles, components, containers, reducers, sagas.
+It's SUPER important for us to be sure that candidate can follow existing coding culture**.
 - Implement form with redux-form
 - Add validation to prevent submitting empty or < 3 letters company name
 - Use material-ui library